MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 **Title:** You'll almost never need a title (that's what the figure caption is for).

 **Legend:** If your style choices are obvious, you don't need a legend.
-Study site locations marked with bold black dots, clearly labeled, probably don't need a legend.
+For example, study site locations marked with bold black dots, clearly labeled, probably don't need a legend.
 Legends should show the elements a reader woudn't figure out on their own.

 **Scale Bar & North Arrow:** If your map shows the entirety of a recognizable geographic element, such as a continent, you probably don't need a scale bar and if you haven't rotated the map, you don't need a north arrow.